 This colorful and comprehensive toy set teaches color recognition, sorting skills, and vocabulary as kids learn new foods.
 It comes with 25 foods in 5 colors, as well as 5 baskets.
 Features an activity guide and stickers for labeling.

 Not BPA-, phthalate- or lead-free.

 Cluster of wooden dowels, balls, and elastic ties.
 Returns to its original shape after play.
 Provides visual stimulation and helps build motor skills.
 Multiple color options in nontoxic finishes.
 Recommended from birth, but best for 4 months and older.
 Older children love it, too.

 Occasional reports of splintering near the dowel edges and fraying of elastic.

-Grid with 100 spaces for numbers 1 to 100.
-Comes with square coin-shaped tiles.
+Features a grid with 100 spaces for numbers 1-100.
+Comes with square, coin-shaped tiles.
 Kids learn about counting and patterns.
 Helps with skip counting, a precursor to multiplication.
-Can use later to learn multiplication tables.
+Can be used later to learn multiplication tables.

-Some numbers are slightly small to read.
-Tiles pose a choking hazard for children under age 3.
+Some numbers are hard to read.
+Tiles pose a choking hazard for children under 3.
 Supervise if an older child uses around a younger one.

 Curved beechwood board holds up to 485 pounds.
 For indoor or outdoor use.
 Helps develop gross motor skills and balance.
 Provides vestibular stimulation.
 When used imaginatively, can serve as a step stool, tunnel, doll bed, reading rest, and more.